mshaikh2/GANs_Comparison/README.md

-# BASIC Comparision GAN for MNIST using Convnet and Neuralnet
+# MNIST reconstruction using Convnet, Neuralnet and CapsuleNets

 ## Deep Convolutionalnet GAN